NEWNHAM COLLEGE, CAMBRIDGE

 WORKING WITH: Newnham College, Cambridge and RH Partnerships

-I was selected for this commission and asked to take inspiration from the iconic Pfeiffer Gates which were presented to the college in 1894 to commemorate Newnham’s first Principal; Anne Jemima Clough.
+I was first shortlisted and then selected for this commission and asked to take inspiration from the iconic Pfeiffer Gates which were presented to the college in 1894 to commemorate Newnham’s first Principal; Anne Jemima Clough.
 Newnham wanted the window design to be abstract, graphic and bold.

 RESEARCH & INSPIRATION